Hallucinations: What Causes Them and When to Get Help

-Hallucinations are defined as the & perception of an object or event that does not exist and sensory experiences that are not caused by stimulation of the sensory organs concerned" and can be defined as "sensory experiences that are not caused by stimulation of the sensory organs involved" a sign of a mental health illness but do not always mean a person is unwell.
-The word "hallucination," comes from Latin and means "mental wandering."
+Hallucinations are defined as the perception of an object or event that does not exist and sensory experiences that are not caused by stimulation of the sensory organs involved.
+They are often a sign of a mental health illness but do not always mean a person is unwell.
+The word "hallucination" comes from Latin and means "mental wandering."

 Hallucinations are sensory experiences that seem real but are created by your mind.
 They can affect all five senses.
 For example, you may hear a voice that no one else in the room can hear, or you may see an image that is not real.